navotoz/MultiSpectralCtrl/README.md

 #### Installation ####
 1. Install python with pip support, preferably using Anaconda package manager.
 2. Create a virtual environment and install the requirements file using:
-`python -m pip install -r requirements.txt `
+`python -m pip install -r requirements.txt`
 3. Install the Vimba software package from the AlliedVision site.
 The relevant version for the RaspberriPi4 is ARM.
+    - An installation guide is available under _utils_ directory.
+4. After running `[InstallDir]/Vimba_x_x/VimbaUSBTL`, go to `VimbaPython/Source`.
+5. In `VimbaPython/Source`, using the pip *in the environment you use* run `pip install .`.

 ## Usage ##
 #### Test mode ####
 - To use a dummy *Camera*: in the file `main.py`, when calling the function `get_alliedvision_grabber`,